 This category is for people or companies who help travelers book travel services via partner links.
 If you plan and book travel for your clients or business trips for your coworkers, provide your clients/coworkers with links to book travel services, and/or have an office dedicated to selling tickets and other travel services, pick this category.

-If this is your case, chose the second option when creating a new project:
+If this is your case, chose the second option when creating a new Project:

-- Cashback service - For those who offer cashback or bonus programs that refund users a percentage of the sum spent on travel purchases.
-This type of project might include websites, apps, messengers, newsletters, or social media channels.
+- Cashback service — For those who offer cashback or bonus programs that refund users a percentage of the sum spent on travel purchases.
+This type of Project might include websites, apps, messengers, newsletters, or social media channels.

-- Media buyer - For people who buy traffic on banners, banner or teaser ad networks either directly on a brand’s website or on a corresponding landing page.
+- Media buying — For people who buy traffic on banners, banner or teaser ad networks either directly on a brand’s website or on a corresponding landing page.
 Note that advertising your own website is not considered media buying.

 Failure to adhere to this condition may result in your Travelpayouts account being suspended.

-If a program allows the media buyer project category but doesn’t allow brand ads, this means the media buyer can use partner links without mentioning the brand name within the ad copy.
+If a program allows the media buyer Project category but doesn’t allow brand ads, this means the media buyer can use partner links without mentioning the brand name within the ad copy.
 With that being said, don’t forget to add all negative keywords mentioned in the program description to your ad campaign.

 You can learn more about media buying here.

-If your project matches any of the above, please choose the third option when creating a new project:
+If your Project matches any of the above, please choose the third option when creating a new Project:

-We have collected all the most common sources of traffic within each type of project.
+We have collected all the most common sources of traffic within each type of Project.

 If you still can't find the right type, send a request to the Travelpayouts support team.
-In your request, describe your project in detail.
+In your request, describe your Project in detail.
 We will look into all the information and tell you which category is best to use.